Word got out that a vaccine site was giving shots to anyone because of low demand. Hundreds lined up.

-So Liggoria and others showed up hoping to get vaccinated.
-He said that the mood was light and that people were joking.
+So Ligorria and others showed up hoping to get vaccinated.
+He said the mood was light and people were joking.
 It felt good to socialize, he said, as they waited in line for something they all knew was a long shot.

 By 10 a.m., he was asked to leave.

-Liggoria told The Washington Post that authorities at the site began turning away people who did not meet the current criteria set by Gov. Ron DeSantis (R).
-Florida is currently vaccinating a group that includes individuals 65 and older, some health-care personnel, K-12 school employees age 50 and older and individuals deemed “medically vulnerable” by a doctor.
+Ligorria told The Washington Post that authorities at the site began turning away people who did not meet the current criteria set by Gov. Ron DeSantis (R).
+Florida is vaccinating a group that includes individuals 65 and older, some health-care personnel, K-12 school employees age 50 and older and individuals deemed “medically vulnerable” by a doctor.

 A video shared by Miami Herald reporter Colleen Wright shows police reading the state’s eligibility requirements over a megaphone to those waiting in line.

-Note: Correction: A previous version of this story misspelled Julio Ligorria’s name.